publisha/publisha.github.io/pages/create_speare_play_web.md

 - Your web page for the play will be live!
 - When you have finished and are ready then post the URL of your site to the Moodle assignment location.

+## Summary

+Ok, so I know this seems complicated.
+Let me write out a simple list with the steps.
+Make this into a check list and tick them off as you go!

+- [ ] Download Atom and install in **your** Applications folder
+- [ ] Download GitHub Desktop and install in **your** Applications folder
+- [ ] Create an account on [Github.com][fc57320f]
+- [ ] Grab link on Moodle (week 1) for the GitHub repository (**note:** I can't publish this on this public site)
+- [ ] Accept the Digital Shakespeare repository
+- [ ] Run GitHub Desktop and login with your GitHub credentials
+- [ ] Clone the Publisha repository that you see in your account
+- [ ] Choose a location (use Google Drive please)
+- [ ] In GitHub Desktop, find the repository> open in Atom linked
+- [ ] Add 2 packages to atom
+- [ ] Read the helper document about getting HTML from InDesign
+- [ ] Add the files into the local version of the repository and edit the HTML and CSS etc
+- [ ] Check that the site works (home page is the cover image with link to the play)
+- [ ] `push` the files to your GitHub repository
+- [ ] Configure your GitHub repository to use the `docs` folder to deliver the web site
+- [ ] Note the web address and finish

+[fc57320f]: https://www.github.com "Create the account"